AmelGasmi/Homology_Modeling/README.md

-Throughout this project, we'll follow these essential steps in the homology modeling workflow:
+Throughout this project, we'll follow these essential steps in the homology modelling workflow:

-1.Template Selection: Identifying suitable templates from protein structure databases.
+1. Template Selection: Identifying suitable templates from protein structure databases.

-2.Pairwise Alignment: Aligning the target α-amylase sequence with selected templates .
+2. Pairwise Alignment: Aligning the target α-amylase sequence with selected templates.

-3.Model Building: Constructing homology models based on the alignment using modeller.
+3. Model Building: Constructing homology models based on the alignment using modeller.

-4.Quality Assessment: Evaluating the quality and reliability of the generated models through various metrics, refining them as necessary for accuracy.
+4. Quality Assessment: Evaluating the quality and reliability of the generated models through various metrics, refining them as necessary for accuracy.

-Join us as we delve into the fascinating world of homology modeling and explore the structure-function relationship of α-amylase from Alteromonas haloplanktis.
+Join us as we delve into the fascinating world of homology modelling and explore the structure-function relationship of α-amylase from Alteromonas haloplanktis.
 Let's unlock the secrets hidden within protein structures!

 ### Template Selection :
-As mentioned previously, our focus centers on the specific instance of α-amylase (AA) derived from Alteromonas haloplanktis.
+As mentioned previously, our focus centres on the specific instance of α-amylase (AA) derived from Alteromonas haloplanktis.

-#### 1.Get Protein Sequence
+#### 1. Get Protein Sequence
 - To obtain the corresponding protein sequence in FASTA format, we'll utilize the UniProt database, leveraging the unique **accession number P29957**.
 This will be facilitated through the execution of a shell script named **'download_alpha.sh'**
-#### 2.Remove Signal Peptides :
+#### 2. Remove Signal Peptides :
-- Removing signal peptides from a FASTA sequence is a common preprocessing step in bioinformatics and computational biology,when predicting the three-dimensional structure of a protein or conducting homology modeling, including the signal peptide can introduce inaccuracies.
-Signal peptides are typically cleaved off during protein maturation, so modeling the mature form without the signal peptide is more appropriate.
+- Removing signal peptides from a FASTA sequence is a common preprocessing step in bioinformatics and computational biology, when predicting the three-dimensional structure of a protein or conducting homology modelling, including the signal peptide can introduce inaccuracies.
+Signal peptides are typically cleaved off during protein maturation, so modelling the mature form without the signal peptide is more appropriate.
 The location of the signal peptide can be identified in UniProt annotations.
 Typically, it spans from the beginning of the sequence to a specific position, such as amino acid residues 1 to 24, as indicated in the UniProt annotation [https://doi.org/10.1016/s0021-9258(18)42754-8].

 <p align="center">